kcenon/logger_system/docs/advanced/ARCHITECTURE.md

 ## Overview

-The Logger System is a production-ready C++20 asynchronous logging framework designed with modular, interface-based architecture for high-performance multithreaded applications.
+The Logger System is a modern C++20 asynchronous logging framework designed with modular, interface-based architecture for high-performance multithreaded applications.

 **Version:** 0.1.0.0
 **Last Updated:** 2025-10-22